eveningsamurai/acop/README.md

 `acop -u http://www.google.com`

-Specify the urls to be tested in a file
+Specify the urls to be tested in a file (new line separated)

 `acop -f ./list_of_urls.txt`